July 36: Background

 On 5 June 2024, the High Court Division of the Bangladesh Supreme Court reinstated the quota system in government jobs, and the quota reform movement began in Bangladesh.
 The movement turned deadly on 16 July.
-On 21 July, the Appellate Division of the Supreme Court overturned the High Court verdict and ruled in favor of quota reform, but the movement continued with nine-point demands calling the mass killing in the movement, what protesters called July massacre.
-On 11 July 2024, Bangladeshi Prime Minister Sheikh Hasina, in a press conference called the anti-quota protesters the "grandchildren of Rajakars", which angered the students of Dhaka University.
-This sparked violent protests across the country throughout the month of July, resulting many lethal casualties and vandalism.
+On 21 July, the Appellate Division of the Supreme Court overturned the High Court verdict and ruled in favor of quota reform, but the movement continued with nine-point demands calling the mass killing in the movement, what protesters called the July massacre.
+On 11 July 2024, Bangladeshi Prime Minister Sheikh Hasina, in a press conference called the anti-quota protesters the "grandchildren of Razakars", which angered the students of Dhaka University.
+This sparked violent protests across the country throughout the month of July, resulting in many lethal casualties and vandalism.

-Md Shamsul Alam, an exiled Bangladeshi senior bureaucrat and online activist residing in the United States, made a Facebook post on 1 August writing about the fictional extension of the month of July until the protests meet success, which translates below:
+Shamsul Alam, an exiled Bangladeshi senior bureaucrat and online activist residing in the United States, made a Facebook post on 1 August writing about the fictional extension of the month of July until the protests meet success, which translates below:

 Alam's post became viral and protesters also agreed they were "counting down the month of July until the demands are met", thus they counted 1 August as "32 July".
 The Students Against Discrimination, which led the movement, called for the non-cooperation movement from 4 August (35 July) and announced their "Long March to Dhaka" programme on 5 August (36 July).
 On that day, millions of people surrounded the Ganabhaban (in Alam's language, the Bastille) and Sheikh Hasina resigned and fled to India.
 The success of the movement was termed by the agitators as "Second Independence" or "Rebirth Day" and the day as "36 July".